 Get Help From An Experienced Personal Injury Lawyer

 Alan Sackrin’s 30+ years of experience handling personal injury cases makes him qualified to handle any type of dog bite claim or lawsuit.
-Alan is a Board Certified trial lawyer which means he specializes in injury related matters, including being an expert in proving the value of your damages.
-A simple call puts you in contact with a committed, local attorney who will handle all aspects of your matter and work hard to help you get what you deserve.
+Alan is a Board Certified civil trial lawyer which means he is an expert in proving the value of your damages.

 Contact an experienced Florida Dog Bite Lawyer Today

 Contact Alan Sackrin to find out how he can help you.
 You can contact him by phone at 954-458-8655 or by e-mail through this web site to schedule an appointment and learn more about your rights if you were bitten or injured by a dog in South Florida.
 Alan offers a free initial consultation to evaluate your claim and answer your questions.

 Florida Statute 767